Flint Rasmussen: 2020s

-During the 2022 PBR Team Series, Rasmussen served as a second sideline reporter, joining Allen Bestwick in the role at some events.
+Rasmussen began to transition away from being an arena entertainer to become a color commentator for PBR during the inaugural PBR Team Series season in 2022; serving as a second sideline reporter with Allen Bestwick at some events.
 However, at other Team Series events, he returned to his role as arena entertainer.

-In February 2023, Rasmussen announced that he was retiring as PBR arena entertainer at the end of the 2023 PBR World Finals in Fort Worth, Texas in May.
-He would join the commentator booth for the PBR Team Series during the second half of the calendar year.
+In February 2023, Rasmussen announced that he was retiring as PBR arena entertainer at the end of the 2023 PBR World Finals in May and becoming a full-time commentator beginning at Cheyenne Frontier Days, the opening event of the PBR Team Series during the second half of the calendar year.
+He officially retired after working the 2023 PBR World Finals in May.